MSAfganUSTC/MSAfganUSTC.github.io/_includes/sections/about.md

 </div>
 I am a Ph.D. candidate in Cyberspace Security at <a href="https://en.ustc.edu.cn/" target="_blank" rel="noopener"><strong>University of Science and Technology of China (USTC)</strong></a>, advised by Prof. <a href="https://faculty.ustc.edu.cn/liubin1/en/index.htm" target="_blank" rel="noopener"><strong>Bin Liu</strong></a>.

-My research focuses on **Generative AI, visual intelligence, and multimodal learning**, particularly **diffusion models, controllable generation, text-to-image synthesis, and identity-aware visual generation**.
-I have applied these capabilities to **human-centered and security-oriented problems**, including **missing-person reconstruction and deepfake detection**.
+My research focuses on **Generative AI, visual intelligence, and multimodal learning**, particularly diffusion models, text-to-image synthesis, and identity-aware visual generation.
+I have applied these capabilities to **human-centered** and **security-oriented problems**.

-Building on this foundation, I aim to extend Generative AI toward **interdisciplinary applications** across **healthcare, trustworthy AI, and cyberspace security**, with a broader focus on **human welfare and public safety**.
+Building on this foundation, I aim to extend Generative AI toward **interdisciplinary applications** across **healthcare, medical, trustworthy AI, and security**, with a broader focus on **human welfare and public safety**.

 ## Technical Expertise